NewyorkMengHer/RAWG-Data-Flow/README.md

 The beauty of Tableau lies in its ability to transform raw data into interactive and visually appealing dashboards.
 As a gamer, this was particularly exciting for me.
 I could now see trends, player preferences, game ratings, and so much more, all represented graphically.
 It was like having a bird's eye view of the entire gaming landscape.

 ## Conclusion
-"RAWG DataFlow" is a testament to the power of cloud technologies and data analytics.
+"RAWG Data Flow" is a testament to the power of cloud technologies and data analytics.
 From extracting raw data from an API to visualizing meaningful insights in Tableau, every step of the journey was both challenging and rewarding.
 Whether you're a data enthusiast, a cloud computing aficionado, or a passionate gamer, I hope this project offers a blend of technical know-how and a dash of gaming excitement.